PlayForm/Pipe/README.md

 await new Files().In(new Map([["./Input", "./Output"]]));
 ```

+#### File Filtering

-#### You can provide a filter to exclude files from your pipe.
-A filter can be an array of regexes or a single match.
-You can use functions, as well to match on file names.
+You can filter files to exclude specific ones from your pipe.
+A filter can be an
+array of regular expressions or a single match.
+You can also use functions to
+match on file names:

 **`Index.ts`**